katydecorah/katydecorah.github.io/_posts/2014-01-01-z-index-and-transform.md

 		transform-style: preserve-3d;
 	}

-Next, I controlled the stacking order of the psuedo elements through `translateZ`.
+Next, I controlled the stacking order of the pseudo elements through `translateZ`.
 Think of `translateZ` as the 3D version of `z-index`.

 	.ribbon {
 		...